How to Make AI Writing Sound Less Like AI

 Now write the [thing you need].

-5. Be specific about the thing
+5. Be specific about the topic

 Vague topics produce vague writing.
-Compare these:
+Compare:

 Write about productivity for knowledge workers.